- SANCTIFY

 I bring up the popular definition of sanctify because I wanna point out what we English-speakers mean by sanctification, is not what the scriptures mean.

 Christians mix the two ideas up all the time.
 Seriously, all the time.
-I challenge you to find a writing where the author recognizes there’s a difference between the two.
+I challenge you to find a writing where the author recognizes there’s any difference between the two.
 And there is a difference.
 Holiness is about

 So if we’re gonna be holy, we have to be more than merely good.
 We gotta be different.